April 12, 2019

 Like many older Americans, Feustel finds social media is a way to stay in touch with faraway friends and feel close to members of her extended family.
 “When my nephew and his wife had a baby, I saw pictures from the delivery room.
 When my niece got engaged, there was the ring on her finger the day it happened,” says Feustel.
 “It was just like, ‘Oh, wow!’
 You can stay so current.”

 Still, older adults face unique barriers in making the transition to new technologies.
-The Pew research shows that 34 percent of older internet users say they have little to no confidence in their ability to use electronic devices to perform online tasks, while 48 percent say that this statement describes them very well: “When I get a new electronic device, I usually need someone else to set it up or show me how to use it.”
+A 2017 Pew Research Center report showed that 34% of older internet users say they have little to no confidence in their ability to use electronic devices to perform online tasks, while 48% say that this statement describes them very well: “When I get a new electronic device, I usually need someone else to set it up or show me how to use it.”

 To learn more, read the 2017 Pew Research Center report, “Tech Adoption Climbs Among Older Adults.”